Cabreu90/VideoStoreManagementSystem/README.md

 VideoManagementSystem
 =====================

 This application provides features to manage the customers and employees of a video store.
-Also, it processes the daily rentals, returns, and processing of DVDs and Video games (some functions to be implemented in the future).
+Also, it processes the daily rentals, returns, and processing of DVDs and Video games.

 The default login is:
 Username: admin